Skip to main content

 What is the difference between infection and inflammation?

-How are infections and inflammation treated?
+How are infections and inflammations treated?

 Should I always take antibiotics when I have an infection?

 No, antibiotics are only effective against bacterial infections and should be taken as recommended by a doctor.
-Overuse or incorrect use of antibiotics can lead to resistance problems, where bacteria become resistant to antibiotics.
+Overuse or incorrect use of antibiotics can lead to resistance problems, where the bacteria become resistant to antibiotics.
 Viral infections are not treated with antibiotics.